-Violations of the Relocation Provisions in Section 181(d) of the Act
+K. Violations of the Relocation Provisions in Section 181(d) of the Act

-When the grievance alleges violation of the relocation prohibitions in Section 181(d) of the Act, the grievance may be submitted to the Secretary for investigation to determine whether the state or local area is in compliance with the Act.
+When the grievance alleges violation of the Relocation Provisions in Section 181(d) of the Act, the grievance may be submitted to the Secretary of Labor for investigation to determine whether the State or local area is in compliance with the Act.

-If the Secretary determines that a violation of the relocation prohibitions has occurred, either by a state or by an entity to which a state provided funds, the Secretary shall require the state to repay to the United States an amount equal to the amount expended in violation.
+If the Secretary determines that a violation of the relocation prohibitions has occurred, the Secretary shall require the State that has violated such provisions to repay to the United States an amount equal to the amount expended in violation.

-Recordkeeping Requirements
+L. Recordkeeping Requirements